 About Biķernieki Circuit

-The idea of making the Biķernieki track first came to light in the 1950s by the local car enthusiasts.
+The idea of making the Biķernieki Circuit first came to light in the 1950s by the local car enthusiasts.
 Biķernieki forest on the outskirts of Rīga was chosen as a location.
 A benefit of this location was its proximity to the city, making it easily accessible to both spectators and participants, while the trees around the track help reduce the noise levels.

 In 1962, the track designers began their work.
 In order to make an exciting and quality race track, the initiators of this idea visited other car and motorcycle tracks in the Soviet Union.
 After those visits, it was decided that the circuit in Rīga would be with corners of varying radiuses, without long straights and with some elevation changes.

-Since 2011, the Biķernieki track is owned by CSDD (Road Traffic Safety Directorate) and there have been multiple positive changes to it in the last five years.
+Since 2011, the Biķernieki Circuit is owned by CSDD (Road Traffic Safety Directorate) and there have been multiple positive changes to it in the last five years.
 The speedway track and its grandstands have been restored, the race control building has been reconstructed, the main straight and first corners have been repaved, the kerbs have been changed and the track infrastructure has been improved.